npbhavya/Kraken2-output-manipulation/README.md

   -c {1,2,3,4,5,6}          Enter the column number in the report you would like to include in the output \
   -o OUTPUT                 Enter the output file name

+**For getting taxa information instead of taxa ID **

+python kraken-multiple-taxa.py --help \
+usage: kraken-multiple-taxa.py [-h] [-d DIRECTORY] [-r {U,R,D,K,P,C,O,F,G,S}]
+                               [-c {1,2,3,4,5,6}] [-o OUTPUT]

+Take multiple kraken output files and consolidate them to one output

+optional arguments:
+  -h, --help            show this help message and exit -d DIRECTORY          Enter a directory with kraken summary reports -r {U,R,D,K,P,C,O,F,G,S}
+                        Enter a rank code
+  -c {1,2,3,4,5,6}      Enter the column number in the report you would like
+                        to include in the output
+  -o OUTPUT             Enter the output file name

 **Detailed usage description**
  The input for this script is
  - directory with kraken reports only.
 Use the -d flag to point to this directory.